mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 Press STEP-> Switch to Set Hour

 ### Set Hour Mode
-The Set Hour Mode is used to set the Hour of the countdown.
+The Set Hour Mode is used to set the hours left of the countdown.

 During the Set Hour Mode, the center lamp is **blinking red**